jkozik/minikubesetp/README.md

   $ cd /hosthome
   $ ls wjr/public_html       #this is where my realtime.txt weather file is located.
 ```
 Some other useful commands -- that must be run on the host desktop.
 For me this means running "Remote Desktop" from my Windows PC.
+Also, to make this work right, I needed to change my default browser on my remote desktop to Firefox.
+(System Settings->Default Applications->Web Browser firefox)

 To make a kubernetes deployment visible to the outside world, one needs to apply a service to it.  minikube can list the exposed services and can bring up a webpage.
 ```